Derby City Council uses a Strengths Based Approach for all work with children and families.

 - The removal of the child from the United Kingdom for longer than a month.

-4. Approval of a Child Arrangements Order for a Looked After Child
+4. Approval of a Child Arrangements Order for a Child in Care

-Where a child is a Looked After Child, the decision to support the making of a Child Arrangements Order which regulates with whom the child should live should be part of the care planning for the child.
+For a Child in Care, the decision to support the making of a Child Arrangements Order which regulates with whom the child should live should be part of the care planning for the child.
 If the child is subject of on-going legal proceedings, the child's social worker will need to reflect the review decisions in the child's Care Plan and in the recommendation to the Court.
+The option of Child Arrangements Order should be discussed at the Permanency Planning Meeting and a clear rationale recorded for preferring this option to a Special Guardianship Order.

 If the child is looked after under section 20 of the Children Act 1989, and a plan for a Child Arrangement Order application was agreed at the Looked After Children Review, the child's social worker will need to support the applicant in making the application for that Order.
 The Local Authority cannot apply for a Child Arrangements Order.